manuparra/MasterDatCom_BDCC_Practice/starting_hadoop.md

 **Comment this results: part-XXXXXXX**

-## Check and manage MapReduce Jobs
+## Check and manage MapReduce Jobs for this example

 List of jobs running on Hadoop: